amandamarielewis/scarred-landscapes-workshop/README.md

 Any common issues or bug fixes will be noted here.

 * Was previously missing instruction to add the U8Glib for the OLED screen.

+* Pinout on the OLED screen is different from the diagram. the 5V and GND pins are switched, so make sure the VCC pin is connected to the power (+) and the GND pin is connected to the ground (-).